 Hi there!
 We are Chaz and Zoe of Regal Rexes.
 We run a small, closed cattery in our East Texas home where we breed the Devon Rex exclusively as a hobby.
-While we only have a few kittens out of the year, each kitten is extremely well socialized and loved.
-We are currently looking for the perfect new queen to add to the castle, so stay tuned!
+While we only have a limited amount of kittens in the year, each kitten is well socialized and deeply loved.

 We think it would be beneficial for anyone out there considering a Devon Rex to hear our story.
 We are so happy we decided to enter the world of Devons and we know you will be too!
 It all started (rippling flashback) with a strong desire for a cat but not being able to have one due to our significantly severe allergy to them.
 My husband's contact photo for me at one point was of me swollen-faced with runny eyes and nose sitting in a chair petting cats in my lap.

 I showed him the LaPerm, Sphynx, Cornish Rex and finally the Devon Rex.
 I personally love Sphynx cats and was ready to work my most sparkling puppy-or kitten eyes to get one.
 But deep down something just wasn't satisfying me about the Sphynx.
 As we talked it out, we agreed that it was the fur!
-That lead me to the other options.
+That led me to the other options.

 We got our first princess from a retiring breeder and were hooked.
 She was everything we dreamed a Devon Rex would be and found that cats are like potato chips- you can't have just one!
 So we got 2 more and from then on it's been an exciting journey and we hope to share the same life-changing experiences with you and your family!